aerosoul94/PS-HDD-Tools/Developers.md

   - [Qt 5.14.2](https://download.qt.io/archive/qt/5.14/5.14.2/)

 ### Generating Projects With CMake
-Navigate to the directory of project in a terminal, then run the following command:
+Navigate to the directory of project in a terminal, then download all submodules using Git:

+`git submodule update --init`

+To generate the project files using CMake, run the following command:

 `mkdir build && cd build && cmake ../`

 This will create a build directory with your generated project files.

 ### Building
-Optionally, you can also build using cmake with the following command:
+Optionally, you can also build using CMake with the following command:

 `cmake --build ./`